Elie Mechantaf: Career

 Mechantaf was born in Abra (East Saida), the son of Rafiq and Samia Mechantaf.
-He studied in the South in Saidoun High School, then moved to Beirut and later to Italy where he lived a whole year.
+He studied in the South in Saidoun High School, then moved to Beirut and later to Italy where he lived a year.

-Back in Beirut, he studied at College CIT for two years.
-Then he joined Notre Dame University – Louaize (NDU) for one semester, after which he went to Cyprus playing basketball professionally, starting with EPA Larnaca, Cyprus, in second division, alongside another Lebanese player, Fouad Abou Chacra.
-He also studied Business Administration at Intercollege Cyprus.

-After graduation, he returned to Lebanon and became a player in Amal Bikfaya in 1993.
+After graduation, he returned to Lebanon and became a player in Club Aamal Bikfaya in 1993.
 In 1994 he became the captain of Hekmeh BC (also known as Sagesse) dominating the Lebanese Basketball League winning FIBA Asia club championships.

 The FLB (Federation Libanaise de Basketball) formed the Lebanese National Basketball Team, where Mechantaf started as the captain of the national side.
 Mechantaf took part in the 2002 Basketball World Cup in Indianapolis.

 He was excluded from the national team in 2006 World Championship in Japan due to alleged doping.

 He continued playing with Hekmeh until 2007, when he signed with Champville SC becoming the captain of the team.
 He returned to Hekmeh for a final season in 2008 before retiring.